markcoatsworth/readthedocs/docs/admin-manual/installation-startup-shutdown-reconfiguration.rst

      Release Directory
         Every binary distribution contains a contains five
+        subdirectories: ``bin``, ``etc``, ``lib``, ``sbin``, and
-        subdirectories: bin, etc, lib, sbin, and libexec.
-Wherever you choose to install these five directories we call the release directory (specified by the RELEASE\_DIR macro in the configuration file).
-Each release directory contains
-        platform-dependent binaries and libraries, so you will need to install a separate one for each kind of machine in your pool.
+        ``libexec``.
+Wherever you choose to install these five directories we call the release directory (specified by the ``RELEASE_DIR`` macro in the configuration file).
+Each release directory contains platform-dependent binaries and libraries, so you will need to install a separate one for each kind of machine in your pool.
 For ease of administration, these directories should be located on a shared file system, if possible.

         -  User Binaries:

-           All of the files in the bin directory are programs that HTCondor users should expect to have in their path.
-You could either put them in a well known location (such as /usr/local/condor/bin) which you have HTCondor users add to their PATH environment variable, or copy those files directly into a well known place already in the user’s PATHs (such as /usr/local/bin).
-With the above examples, you could also leave the binaries in /usr/local/condor/bin and put in soft links from /usr/local/bin to point to each program.
+           All of the files in the ``bin`` directory are programs that HTCondor users should expect to have in their path.
+You could either put them in a well known location (such as ``/usr/local/condor/bin``) which you have HTCondor users add to their ``PATH`` environment variable, or copy those files directly into a well known place already in the user’s PATHs (such as ``/usr/local/bin``).
+With the above examples, you could also leave the binaries in ``/usr/local/condor/bin`` and put in soft links from ``/usr/local/bin`` to point to each program.

         -  System Binaries:

-           All of the files in the sbin directory are HTCondor daemons and agents, or programs that only the HTCondor administrator would need to run.
-Therefore, add these programs only to the PATH of the HTCondor administrator.
+           All of the files in the ``sbin`` directory are HTCondor daemons and agents, or programs that only the HTCondor administrator would need to run.
+Therefore, add these programs only to the ``PATH`` of the HTCondor administrator.

         -  Private HTCondor Binaries:

-           All of the files in the libexec directory are HTCondor programs that should never be run by hand, but are only used internally by HTCondor.
+           All of the files in the ``libexec`` directory are HTCondor programs that should never be run by hand, but are only used internally by HTCondor.

-        -  lib Directory:
+        -  ``lib`` Directory:

-           The files in the lib directory are the HTCondor libraries that must be linked in with user jobs for all of HTCondor’s checkpointing and migration features to be used. lib also contains scripts used by the *condor\_compile* program to help re-link jobs with the HTCondor libraries.
-These files should be placed in a location that is world-readable, but they do not need to be placed in anyone’s PATH.
-The *condor\_compile* script checks the configuration file for the location of the lib directory.
+           The files in the ``lib`` directory are the HTCondor libraries that must be linked in with user jobs for all of HTCondor’s checkpointing and migration features to be used. ``lib`` also contains scripts used by the *condor\_compile* program to help re-link jobs with the HTCondor libraries.
+These files should be placed in a location that is world-readable, but they do not need to be placed in anyone’s ``PATH``.
+The *condor\_compile* script checks the configuration file for the location of the ``lib`` directory.

-        -  etc Directory:
+        -  ``etc`` Directory:

-           etc contains an examples subdirectory which holds various example configuration files and other files used for installing HTCondor. etc is the recommended location to keep the master copy of your configuration files.
+           ``etc`` contains an ``examples`` subdirectory which holds various example configuration files and other files used for installing HTCondor. ``etc`` is the recommended location to keep the master copy of your configuration files.
 You can put in soft links from one of the places mentioned above that HTCondor checks automatically to find its global configuration file.